missionpinball/mpf-docs/docs/gmc/slides.md

 title: MPFSlide
 ---

+# MPFSlide: The GMC Slide Magic

 The **MPFSlide** base class is used for all slides that GMC will render based on MPF `slide_player:` configs.
 This page outlines how the slides work and some of what you can do with them.

-# Slide Scenes: Files and Naming
+## Slide Scenes: Files and Naming

 Every slide you create will be a unique Godot scene file (`.tscn`) that uses the `MPFSlide` node as its root.
 GMC will automatically look for slide scenes in the project root's `/slides` folder (and subfolders) as well as every `/modes/<mode_name>/slides` folder (and subfolders).